Policy on Continuing Education Credits

 - conduct professional practice in an ethical and appropriate manner

-CFRE International recognises that the fundraising professional engages in lifelong development to maintain and improve knowledge and skills for competent practice.
+CFRE International recognizes that the fundraising professional engages in lifelong development to maintain and improve knowledge and skills for competent practice.
 This includes continuous self-assessment to identify professional strengths and learning needs, establishment of short- and long-term goals for individual professional development, and selection of appropriate continuing education to meet these goals.

 MINIMUM POINT REQUIREMENTS